miguelgondu/blog_hugo/content/posts/2024-03-16/when-does-vanilla-gpr-fail.md

 These hypotheses might be misguided.
 Last month, [Carl Hvarfner, Erik Orm Hellsten and Luigi Nardi released a paper called *Vanilla Bayesian Optimization Performs Great in High Dimensions*](https://arxiv.org/abs/2402.02229), in which they explain the main reasons why GPs fail in high dimensions, disputing and disproving this folk knowledge.

-In this blogpost I explore the failures of GPs to fit in high dimensions, following what Hvarfner et al. propose in their recent paper.[^I-got-scooped]

-I only assume that you're familiar with [my previous blogpost on GPs and Bayesian Optimization](../2023-07-31/intro-to-bo.md).
+In this blogpost I explore the failures of GPs to fit in high dimensions using the simplest example I could imagine, following what Hvarfner et al. propose in their recent paper.[^I-got-scooped] I only assume that you're familiar with [my previous blogpost on GPs and Bayesian Optimization](../2023-07-31/intro-to-bo.md).

 [^I-got-scooped]: Actually, I started writing this blogpost in Dec. of last year, wanting to explore the impact several design choices had on GP regression, but I got scooped :(.

-# Vanilla GPs fail to fit really simple functions
+# Vanilla GPs fail to fit to simple functions

 ## A really simple function